PritK99/ML-Toolbox/Logistic Regression/README.md

 Consider the example of classification between cats and dogs.
 A generative model like naive bayes tries to understand what features makes an animal dog.
 Thus it tries to draw an image of what a dog might be.
 Discriminative model on the other hand tries to find the features which can distinguish a dog from cat.
 To put it simply, Generative model tries to understand what makes an animal a dog or a cat, while Discriminative model focuses on pinpointing the key features that tell them apart.

+## Assumption

+Logistic regression is comparatively more flexible and does not make any strict assumptions about the data.
+It generally works well for data drawn from exponential family distribution.
+The exponential family consists of several common probability distributions, including the normal (Gaussian), exponential, Poisson, binomial, and gamma distributions, among others.

 ## Algorithm

 Every discriminative algorithm assumes a certain parametric form over ```P(Y|X)``` and tries to learn the parameters for this directly by maximum likelihood (MLE) or Maximum A Posteriori (MAP) estimation.
 This parameteric form represents the sigmoid function.